 While we were engaged in our project, we had to filter out noninformative bookings.
 Since our goal was to suggest prices for early bookings, we excluded reservations made within 20 (or sometimes 40) days of check-in.
 Short booking lead times could result in significantly different prices from the original.
 Longer lead times between reservation and stay allowed us to obtain a more accurate starting rate.

-With sufficient and quality data in place, ML becomes a valuable tool to forecast hotel deals.
+With sufficient and quality travel data in place, ML becomes a valuable tool for forecasting hotel deals.

 So how exactly are hotel price prediction tools built?

 Data collection and preprocessingAs with any machine learning task, it all starts with high-quality data that is sufficient for training a model.